Privacy Policy

 We may automatically unsubscribe your address if it looks like you are not opening the emails we send to you, if you mark them as spam, if you block us as a sender, or if we have deliverability problems to your address.

-Note that unsubscribing from the newsletter has no impact on your LudoKit account if you have one, even if you used the same email to sign up for both.
+Note that unsubscribing from the newsletter has no impact on your LudoKit account, and deleting a LudoKit account has no impact on your newsletter subscription, even if you used the same email to sign up for both.
+LudoKit accounts are managed separately from the newsletter.

-When a LudoKit users sends an Invite to a non-user, they'll do so by providing us with the Invitee's email address.
+When a LudoKit user sends an Org Invite to a non-user, they'll do so by providing us with the Invitee's email address.
 We store that email address for up to 14 days, during which the Invitee can accept that Invite.
 After that we delete all records of that Invite.

 Member Data